 Introduction

 Immigration and arrest are two important topics that are closely related.
 Immigration involves the movement of people from one country to another, while the arrest takes someone into police custody for a crime.
-Understanding how these two topics intersect is essential because getting arrested can significantly affect your immigration case.
+Understanding how these two topics intersect is essential because an arrest can significantly affect your immigration case.
 What happens to your immigration case if you get arrested?

 It’s crucial to understand the consequences of an arrest on your immigration case because it can have severe and long-lasting effects.
 An arrest can impact your ability to stay in the country and affect different types of immigration cases.
 Some of such cases are family-based visas, employment-based visas, and asylum applications.